swaptacular/swpt_accounts/protocol.rst

    The moment at which the request to prepare a transfer was rejected.

 rejection_code : string
-   Gives the reason for the rejection of the transfer.
+   The reason for the rejection of the transfer.
 MUST be between 0 and 30 symbols, ASCII only.

 available_amount : int64
-   If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field SHOULD contain the amount currently available on the sender's account (which would always be a positive number).
+   A non-negative number.
+If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field SHOULD contain the amount currently available on the sender's account.
 Otherwise it MUST be ``0``.

 debtor_id : int64
    The ID of the debtor.